 President Michael Rao, Ph.D.

-Rao has been in higher education administration for more than 25 years, beginning in California in 1992, when he became president of Mission College and was, for a time, the youngest college president in the nation.
+Rao’s career in higher education began in California in 1992, when he became president of Mission College.
+At the time, he was the youngest college president in the nation.
 He went on to serve as chancellor of Montana State University – Northern and president of Central Michigan University.

-Rao holds a bachelor’s degree in chemistry from the University of South Florida and a Ph.D. in higher education from the University of Florida.
-He and his wife, Monica, a watercolorist and graphic designer, have two sons.
+A tenured professor in the VCU College of Health Professions, Rao holds a bachelor’s degree from the University of South Florida and a Ph.D. from the University of Florida.
+He and his wife, Monica — a watercolorist and graphic designer — have two sons.